SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/README.md

 The actual workspace and artefact links are shared through internal BIA onboarding channels and are not published in this public repo.

-Each sandbox series or experiment page will provide the specific instructions for the report, Lakehouse, notebook, semantic model, or other artefact used in that activity.
+Each sandbox series or experiment page provides the specific instructions for the report, Lakehouse, notebook, semantic model, or other artefact used in that activity.

-## How this section is organised
+## How to find a sandbox experiment

-This section contains the sandbox experiment catalogue and the learning series folders.
+Use this section to find the sandbox series and activity that matches your pathway or learning need.

 ```text
 09-sandbox-experiments/